Shrijeeth/Pytorch-Lightning-for-LLMs/Module-1/2_The "Vanilla" PyTorch Way (The Problem).md

 The code above works, but it is **fragile**.

 * **The "Device" Trap:** Notice `data.to(device)`.
 If you forget this on line 42, or if you try to run this on a multi-GPU setup, the code crashes or fails silently.
-You are hard-coding hardware logic into your math loop.
+You are hard-coding hardware logic into your math loop, and the [CUDA semantics docs](https://pytorch.org/docs/stable/notes/cuda.html#cuda-semantics) show just how easy it is to make mistakes here.
 * **The "Refactoring" Nightmare:** Imagine you want to add **Gradient Accumulation** (updating weights only every 4 steps to simulate a larger batch size).
-You would have to manually alter the `for` loop logic.
+You would have to manually alter the `for` loop logic—compare with the official recipe for [accumulating gradients](https://pytorch.org/tutorials/recipes/recipes/accumulating_gradients.html).
 * **The "FP16" Headache:** If you want to use Mixed Precision (to save memory), you have to wrap the forward pass and backward pass in special "Scalers."
-The loop becomes twice as long and harder to read.
+The loop becomes twice as long and harder to read, as highlighted in the [Automatic Mixed Precision guide](https://pytorch.org/docs/stable/amp.html).

 -----

 ## The Lightning Solution

 PyTorch Lightning was created to solve this.
-It asks you to answer two questions:
+It asks you to answer two questions (see the [Lightning docs](https://lightning.ai/docs/pytorch/stable/) for a deeper overview):

 1. **What is the model?** (The Math)
 2. **What is the data?** (The Math)